clcorrigan/SwissTPH-drug-classification/README.md

 - press enter.

 6. **Provide the name for the freetext category**
-- Provide the name of the category that you are trying to fix.
+- When prompted, provide the name of the category that you are trying to fix.
 Often this is something like:
     - rx_misc_oth
-    - rx_misc_oth_hf

 7. **Provide the path to the folder where you want the returning .csv file to be created**
 - Pretty self explainatory, make sure that you are just providing the path correctly and in the correct syntax